Kademi/keditor/README.md

  * @option {Function} containerSettingInitFunction Method will be called when initializing setting panel for container
  * @option {Function} containerSettingShowFunction Method will be called when setting panel for container is showed
  * @option {Function} containerSettingHideFunction Method will be called when setting panel for container is hidden
+ * @option {Function} onReady Callback will be called after keditor instance is ready
  * @option {Function} onInitFrame Callback will be called after iframe and content areas wrapper inside it are created.
 Arguments: frame, frameHead, frameBody
  * @option {Function} onSidebarToggled Callback will be called after toggled sidebar.
 Arguments: isOpened
  * @option {Function} onInitContentArea Callback will be called when initializing content area.
 It can return array of jQuery objects which will be initialized as container in content area.
 By default, all first level sections under content area will be initialized.
 Arguments: contentArea